LORD SELKIRK SCHOOL DIVISION

 B. Meeting Format

-- For Board meetings which extend beyond 10:00 p.m., there must be a Board motion and a majority vote to proceed.
+- For Board meetings which extend beyond 10:00 p.m., there shall be a Board motion and a majority vote to proceed.

-- The Committee of the Whole meetings will be held on mutually agreed upon dates and are open unless otherwise indicated.
-As meeting dates are established, they will be posted on the divisional website.
+- The Committee of the Whole meetings shall be held on mutually agreed upon dates and are open unless otherwise indicated.
+Meeting dates shall be posted on the divisional website.

 - Meetings of committees may be held ‘in camera’ as needed.
 PSA 30(4)